-Lisa has presented her research at numerous national and international conferences.
-She regularly presents to healthcare professionals and patient support groups.
+Lisa has presented her research and chaired symposia at numerous national and international conferences.
+She also regularly presents to healthcare professionals and patient support groups.

 She presented at the Hay Festival in 2016: Exploring the poles: in search of a deeper understanding of bipolar disorder.

-She is Associate Editor for the journal Frontiers in Psychiatry: Mood and Anxiety Disorders, and regularly peer reviews manuscripts for many journals including: American Journal of Psychiatry; British Journal of Psychiatry; Bipolar Disorders; Psychiatry Research; Journal of Affective Disorders.
+She is Associate Editor for the journal Frontiers in Psychiatry: Mood and Anxiety Disorders, and was Topic Editor for Women in Psychiatry (2021-2023).
+She regularly peer reviews manuscripts for many journals including: American Journal of Psychiatry; British Journal of Psychiatry; Bipolar Disorders; Psychiatry Research; Journal of Affective Disorders.

 Lisa has peer reviewed research funding applications for numerous bodies including: Wellcome Trust; Medical Research Council (MRC); Economic & Social Research Council (ESRC); Department of Health; Cancer Research UK.